dobromirmontauk/listen-2-me/PRD.md

 - Session management (start/stop/pause)
 - Note organization and retrieval
 - Persistent storage with SQLite indexing
+- All secondary screens implemented

 **Success Criteria:**
-- All core voice commands work reliably
 - Can navigate previous notes using voice only
 - Data persists across sessions and can be searched